rmrmg/SuzukiConditions/dataPreparation/readme.md

 ### 4 generate input for AI
 The script `makeDataForKeras_v2.py` can be used to generated most of input for AI training, depending on selected options:
  - --conditions     defined how information about reaction conditions should be encoded in AI input.
 Allowed values:
-   - newClasses
+   - newClasses - 'coarse-grained' classes in the paper (Table 3 entry 4)
-   - oldClasses
+   - oldClasses - fine classes in the paper (Table 3 entry 2)
-   - embedded
+   - embedded - embeded condition (Table 3 entry 6)
-   - newClassesEmbedLig
+   - newClassesEmbedLig - 'coarse-grained' classes  with ligand in the paper (Table 3 entry 5)
-   - oldClassesEmbedLig
+   - oldClassesEmbedLig - fine classes with ligand in the paper (Table 3 entry 3)
  - --mode     defined how information about starting material (i.e. coupling partners) should be encoded for AI training, allowed values:
    - morgan3 - use Morgan fingerprint
    - enc - use representation from autoencoder